Multivariate binary probability distribution in the Grassmann formalism: Derivation using Grassmann numbers

 where

 The parameter of the marginal Hamiltonian is just a principal submatrix of $\Sigma$ with the same indices of rows and columns.
-That is, the diagonal and off-diagonal elements of the matrix $\Sigma_{ij}$ denote the mean and the covariance with all the other variables marginalized out.
-When the product of the off-diagonal elements $-\Sigma_{ij} \Sigma_{ji}$ vanishes the variable $x_i$ and $x_j$ are unconditionally independent, or marginally independent.
-The central moment of higher order can also be calculated by the Grassmann integral.
-For example, the central moment for the variables with the index label $R$ is given by
+That is, the diagonal and off-diagonal elements of the matrix $\Sigma$ denote the mean and the covariance with all the other variables marginalized out.
+When the product of the off-diagonal elements $-\Sigma_{ij} \Sigma_{ji}$ vanishes, the variables $x_i$ and $x_j$ are unconditionally independent or marginally independent.
+Higher-order central moments can also be calculated by the Grassmann integral.
+For example, the central moment for the variables with the index label $R$, Eq.~(\ref{eq: central_moment}), is derived by